-All cars will be powered only by batteries approved and homologated by the BRCA Electric Board.
-Full technical data of homologated batteries is available via the BRCA Electric Board Website.

-18.1 All power packs shall be balance charged on a suitable charger and in a sealed LIPO safe/sack/bag specifically designed for this purpose.

-18.2 Charge rates shall be within manufacturer's maximum limits.
+- All cars will be powered only by batteries approved and homologated by the BRCA Electric Board.
+Full technical data of homologated batteries is available via the BRCA Electric Board Website. - 18.1 All power packs shall be balance charged on a suitable charger and in a sealed LIPO safe/ sack/bag specifically designed for this purpose. - 18.2 Charge rates shall be within manufacturer's maximum limits as listed on the Electric Board (EB) homologation list.
 From 2017 new power packs will be submitted by suppliers with a maximum charge limit provided.
-This information can be found on the relevant Electric Board (EB) list.
-If the power pack being charged does not have a limit shown on the EB list then the assumption will be the maximum that power pack can be charged at is 1C, unless suitable documentation from the supplier / manufacturer to prove otherwise is produced.
-It is down to the user to prove this maximum charge rate is in excess of 1C.

-18.3 Failure to adhere to charging rules will result in the member being removed from the meeting and the circumstances of their non-compliance being sent to the BRCA executive committee for consideration of the member's BRCA license being revoked.
-The misuse or abuse of power packs has potentially dangerous consequences and will not be tolerated.

-- 18.4 The maximum voltage for a 2S LiPo is to not exceed 8.40 volts at any time. - 18.5 The heating of LiPo/LiFe cells is not allowed.
+If the power pack being charged does not have a limit shown on the EB list then the assumption will be the maximum that power pack can be charged at is 1C. - 18.3 Failure to adhere to charging rules will result in the member being removed from the meeting and the circumstances of their non-compliance being sent to the BRCA executive committee for consideration of the member's BRCA license being revoked.
+The misuse or abuse of power packs has potentially dangerous consequences and will not be tolerated. - 18.4 The maximum voltage for a 2S LiPo is to not exceed 8.40 volts at any time. - 18.5 The heating of LiPo/LiFe cells is not allowed.